-Scientists in the Benioff Ocean Initiative provided marine research to ocean conservation leaders to help inspire the recent expansion of the Papahānaumokuākea Marine National Monument – now the largest protected area (land or sea) on the planet.
+Scientists in the Benioff Ocean Science Laboratory provided marine research to ocean conservation leaders to help inspire the recent expansion of the Papahānaumokuākea Marine National Monument – now the largest protected area (land or sea) on the planet.
 This ocean park is a safe haven for sharks, sea turtles, dolphins, and manta rays.

 Deep sea mining

 A gold rush in the oceans may be about to begin.
 Over 1 million square kilometers of ocean have been marked out for deep sea mining.
-In the Benioff Ocean Initiative, we are collecting the best science and data available on when and where deep sea mining is starting and how it may influence ocean ecosystems.
+In the Benioff Ocean Science Laboratory, we are collecting the best science and data available on when and where deep sea mining is starting and how it may influence ocean ecosystems.

 Up until now, there have been far fewer animal extinctions in the ocean than on land.
 This is exactly how we want to keep things.
-Research in the Benioff Ocean Initiative has carefully reviewed the causes and patterns of extinction in the oceans operating under the premise that the best way to limit ocean extinction is to understand it well.
+Research in the Benioff Ocean Science Laboratory has carefully reviewed the causes and patterns of extinction in the oceans operating under the premise that the best way to limit ocean extinction is to understand it well.